webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Pull-a-Fast-One.md

 ---
 aliases:
 - Pull a Fast One
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/3
+- Ability/Tier/Mid
-  -
+- Ability/Pool/Intellect
-type:
-  -
+- Ability/Categories/Task
 ---

-### Pull a Fast One
+## Pull a Fast One

-(3 Intellect points)
+>3+  Intellect

-When you’re running a con, picking a pocket, fooling or tricking a dupe, sneaking something by a guard, and so on, you gain an asset on the task.
+When you're running a con, picking a pocket, fooling or tricking a dupe, sneaking something by a guard, and so on, you gain an asset on the task.
 Enabler.